Twin Peaks, Washington

 The strange murder of local high-school homecoming queen Laura Palmer sends FBI agent Dale Cooper to this remote mountain town.

-POINTS OF INTEREST: The lumber mill, the sheriff’s station, the Great Northern Hotel, Big Ed’s Gas Farm, and the Double-R Diner (come for the great waitress uniforms, stay for the pie and coffee).
+POINTS OF INTEREST: The lumber mill, the sheriff’s station, the Great Northern Hotel, Big Ed’s Gas Farm, and the Double-R Diner (come for the great waitress uniforms, stay for the pie and green coffee).

 LIVABILITY: Way too much creepy weirdness—of which a dancing dwarf (a.k.a The Man from Another Place) and a possibly psychic Log Lady are the most benign—to recommend anyone ever relocating there.